 Tax evasion occurs when a person or firm deliberately avoids paying tax illegally.
 On the other hand, avoidance is “the use of legal methods to minimize the amount of income tax owed by an individual or a business,” Investopedia explains.

-In 2020,Nigeria’s chief tax collector, the Federal Inland Revenue Service (FIRS), said that there were $10 billion in tax leakages arising from multinational corporations’ illicit profit shifting out of the country (to low-tax jurisdictions).
+In 2020,Nigeria’s chief tax collector, the Federal Inland Revenue Service (FIRS), said that there were $10 billion in tax leakages arising from multinational corporations’ illicit profit shifting (to low-tax jurisdictions).